 Christopher Bryant

-Research Scientist, Natural Language Processing, Writer Inc.
+Staff AI Research Scientist, Natural Language Processing, Writer Inc.

 My main research focus is automatic Grammatical Error Detection and Correction (GED/GEC), but I have also worked on codeswitching (using more than one language in a sentence), automatic annotation, artificial data generation, robust evaluation, and discourse parsing.
 I built and maintain the ERRor ANnotation Toolkit (ERRANT), which is widely used to measure progress in GEC, and also led the Building Educational Applications Shared Task on Grammatical Error Correction (BEA-2019).